HebiRobotics/hebi-python-examples/kits/igor2/install/README.md

 This list is _not_ exhaustive, but if you are using a distro not mentioned above, you probably know what you are doing.

+**Note:** The service assumes you have Python 3.
+Python 2 is nearly EOL and should be avoided.
+You must modify the shell scripts to use Python 2 if you must support a legacy environment.

 ## Installing (Easy Guide)

 To automate the steps shown in the manual guide below, you can run the `service_install` shell script in this folder